Leviathan (2014 film): Production

 When Andrey Zvyagintsev produced a short film in the United States, he was told the story of Marvin Heemeyer.
 He was amazed by this story and wanted initially to make his film in the US, but then changed his mind.
 The screenplay was written by Zvyagintsev and Oleg Negin and is loosely adapted from the biblical stories of Job from Uz and King Ahab of Samaria and Heinrich von Kleist's novella Michael Kohlhaas.
 The script features more than fifteen characters, which is unusually many for a film by Zvyagintsev.

-Principal photography took place in towns Kirovsk, Monchegorsk, Olenegorsk, near Murmansk on the Kola Peninsula.
+Principal photography took place in the towns of Kirovsk, Monchegorsk, Olenegorsk, near Murmansk on the Kola Peninsula.
 Preparations on the set began in May 2013.
 Principal photography took place during three months from August to October the same year.
 Filming of exterior scenes for Leviathan took place in the town of Teriberka on the Barents Sea coast.

 Release

 Leviathan premiered at the 2014 Cannes Film Festival, where it was screened on 23 May.
 It is distributed by Sony Pictures Classics in the United States, Curzon Cinemas in the United Kingdom and by Palace Entertainment in Australia and New Zealand.

 The soundtrack includes an extract from the 1983 opera Akhnaten by Philip Glass.